bpasanek/puzzlepoesis/pieces.md

 As we create new puzzles, we generate critical commentary, archiving it here.
 These writings highlight aspects of the design process, emphasizing the interplay between a poem and its physical manifestation.

-For a quick overview of what the Puzzle Poesis group is all about, we recommend starting (where we did) with "How to Make a Poem into a Puzzle".
+For a quick overview of Puzzle Poesis aims and methods, we recommend starting (as we did) with learning [How to Make a Poem into a Puzzle](https://bpasanek.github.io/puzzlepoesis/fabrication/2018/07/20/Recipe.html).

 Currently we are writing under four headings: Events, Computation, Fabrication, and Solving.